-- a.
-To look at other business opportunities outside of mall operations as industry competition has become capital-intensive and the market continues to be dominated by big players.
-The Group will assess revenue potentials of other industries such as those in tourism and agriculture which remains to be promising; - b.
-Search for external financing either through new creditors or investors; and - c.
-Intensive collection efforts to reduce the outstanding receivables and curtailment of additional advances.
+To address these uncertainties, management plans to explore other business opportunities outside of mall operations.
+The Group will assess revenue potentials of other industries such as those in tourism and agriculture which remains to be promising.
+Management is also in search for external financing either through new creditors or investors.